-The region's population continues to grow, primarily due to in-migration, and with a growing population there may be opportunity to expand the labor supply and bring new talent into the region.
-Additionally, the growing diversity of the population adds potential to the bilingual workforce.
+Source: Bureau of Economic and Business Research; 2010 and 2020 for US Census Bureau adds potential to the bilingual workforce.
 The region, however, has a significant aging population resulting in a workforce that is aging out of the job market.
-Additionally, the cost of living pressures impact the regions ability to retain and attract talent creating a shortage of skilled labor.
+Additionally, cost of living pressures impact the regions ability to retain and attract talent creating a shortage of skilled labor.